magneticio/vamp.io/content/documentation/getting-started/splitting-services.md

 ## Step 1: Defining a new service topology

-To prove our point, we are going to slightly over-engineer our services solution.
+To prove our point, we are going to slightly "over-engineer" our services solution.
 This will also help us demonstrate how we can later remove parts of our solution using Vamp.
 For now, we'll split the monolith into a topology of one frontend and two separate backend services.
 After our engineers are done with coding, we can catch this new topology in the following blueprint.
 Please notice a couple